backdrop-contrib/taxonomy_set_lineage/README.txt

 Taxonomy set Lineage

-This is a simple module that can automatically select parent terms in a taxonomy.
+This is a simple module that automatically selects parent terms in a taxonomy.

 For instance, imagine a "Geography" taxonomy having all continents, countries and cities in a tree structure.
 Users are then asked to tag a piece of content